Azure/c-pal/win32/devdoc/job_object_helper_requirements.md

 ```
 `job_object_helper_set_job_limits_to_current_process` creates the Job Object with limits if not present and assigns the current process to it.
 Returns a THANDLE to allow reuse of the job object across multiple processes.
 If being used only in single process, then handle can be released immediately and process continues having the set limits.

 The function implements a process-level singleton pattern to prevent Job Object accumulation.
-On the first call, it creates the job object and remembers the parameters.
-On subsequent calls with the same parameters, it returns the existing singleton.
-If parameters change, the existing job object is reconfigured in-place via `SetInformationJobObject`.
-During reconfiguration, CPU rate control can be disabled by passing `JOB_OBJECT_HELPER_DISABLE_CPU_RATE_CONTROL` and memory limits can be removed by passing `JOB_OBJECT_HELPER_DISABLE_MEMORY_LIMIT`.
+On the first call, it creates the job object.
+On subsequent calls, the existing job object's limits are applied in-place via `SetInformationJobObject` and the existing singleton is returned.
+CPU rate control can be disabled by passing `JOB_OBJECT_HELPER_DISABLE_CPU_RATE_CONTROL` and memory limits can be removed by passing `JOB_OBJECT_HELPER_DISABLE_MEMORY_LIMIT`.

 **SRS_JOB_OBJECT_HELPER_19_001: [** If `percent_cpu` is greater than `100` then `job_object_helper_set_job_limits_to_current_process` shall fail and return `NULL`. **]**